2005 Northern Peru earthquake: Impact

 At least 20 people died, 266 others were injured and 39,000 residents were displaced, with the earthquake destroying or severely damaging 830 homes and leaving 486 others with minor damage, with most of the affected structures having been built with adobe.
 In Lamas, 3,000 people were left homeless after the earthquake destroyed 102 houses and severely damaged 498 more, with the town recording five deaths and 60 injuries.
 Additionally, one woman was killed by a collapsing house in La Libertad, and one more death occurred in San Martín Province.
 In Moyobamba, the walls of some buildings collapsed.
 Damage and power outages also occurred in Iquitos, Cajamarca, Chiclayo, Chimbote, Huacho, Tumbes, Sullana, Piura and Pucallpa.

 Response

 Shortly after the earthquake, ten Red Cross volunteers from Moyobamba visited Lamas to assist affected people.
-Even with diffcult weather conditions in the area, the Red Cross provided the National Institute of Civil Defence with 1,000 blankets, 50 tents and 200 packs containing clothes.
+Even with difficult weather conditions in the area, the Red Cross provided the National Institute of Civil Defence with 1,000 blankets, 50 tents and 200 packs containing clothes.